wibus-wee-ac/chatgpt-bing-extension/README.md

 To install ChatGPT for Bing, follow these steps:

+### Chrome Local Installation

 1. Download the extension from Release.
 2. Open the Chrome browser on your computer and go to the extensions page by typing "chrome://extensions" in the address bar and pressing Enter.
 3. Open "Debug Mode"
 4. Drag and drop the downloaded extension file onto the extensions page to install it.

+### Firefox Local Installation

+1. Download the extension from Release.
+2. Open the Firefox browser on your computer and go to the extensions page by typing "about:debugging" in the address bar and pressing Enter.
+3. Click "This Firefox" (in newer versions of Firefox), or "Load Temporary Add-on" and select any file in your extension's directory.
+4. The extension will now be installed.

 ## Usage